Collegiate-Edu-Nation/easy-ftc/docs/examples.md

 Examples are provided in the form of code (either Java or Blockly) that must be added to an OpMode.
 Click an example's dropdown to see its contents.

 ## OpModes
-Each example will use one of the following OpModes.
+Each example will use the following OpModes.
 For the sake of brevity, these are not repeated for each example.
+If an example mentions 'Control', then it must use the TeleOp OpMode.
+If it mentions 'Command', then it is primarily intended for use in Autonomous, but command() can be used in TeleOp as well.
+If neither term is used, then the OpMode type doesn't matter.

 <i>Note the locations of Imports, Additional, Construction, and Methods.</i>